padogrid/bundle-geode-1-docker-debezium_hive_kafka/README.md

 https://github.com/padogrid/bundle-geode-1-app-perf_test_powerbi-cluster-powerbi#loading-pbix-files

 #### 10.1.
-ODBC
+Hive ODBC Driver

-If you want to create reports using the Hive data, then you can download and install Microsoft Hive ODBC Driver from the following link.
+If you want to create reports using the Hive data, then download and install Microsoft Hive ODBC Driver from the following link.

 https://www.microsoft.com/en-us/download/details.aspx?id=40886